luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 Hiring is a very exhausting process.
 Reviewing candidates applications, doing sourcing, interviews, technical tests reviews, etc..
 In the end I want to make sure that the right people join the team.
 Because of this I prefer to spend all the time needed on designing a good process so we try to maximize the number of matches.

-Saing this it may seem I'm an expert in the matter.
+Saying this it may seem I'm an expert in the matter.
 The truth is that before 2017 our hiring process was crap.
 It wasn't diverse, inclusive, smooth for either the candidate or us and, obviously, it was no fun.
 We were able to hire mainly thanks to friends, employees contacts and the company's hype.

 Let me tell you about my first conversation with Justyna.
 She didn't pay much attention to the job description I carefully wrote.
 Instead of that she asked me basically five questions:
 * How will this role contribute to the company objectives